When your plan ends

 Your maturity options

 We've created these pages to help you understand what happens at the end of a Fixed Term Retirement Plan.
 When your plan comes to an end, it will be time for you to decide what to do with your maturity value, as you have different options.
 This is an important decision, you'll need to consider your options and we strongly suggest you get professional advice.
-We will send you a letter four months before your plan is due to end explaining your options.
+We'll send you a letter four months before your plan is due to end explaining your options.

 What you'll need to consider